Hunt3rr01/OverTheWire-writeup/Bandit/README.md

 ![image missing?](./content/bandit17_2.png)

 Second one returned RSA key, which we will use to login into bandit17 account.
 Just like on one of previous challenges.
+Copy whole output into file on your local machine, name it bandit18.private and set 600 permissions using chmod.

 ## Bandit 17 -> Bandit 18
 Description says, that our password is the only line that have been change between passwords.old and passwords.new files.
 Using "diff" tool will be very usefull.